 1 / 1

-Take a self-guided audio tour (and sip some generous samples) at the brewery, which churns out more than 13 million barrels of beer a year!
+Take a self-guided audio tour (and sip some generous samples) at Coors Brewery, which churns out more than 13 million barrels of beer a year!

 Drive the national scenic byway, with an authentic Western experience, located between Golden, Morrison and Evergreen.